-Having a good education will help you to give your child the best possible start in life.
+Having a good education will help give your child the best possible start in life.
 If your child does not attend school regularly, s/he will not be able to keep up with the work.

 Employers will want to be sure that the people they are thinking of taking on are reliable.
 Children who have attended their school regularly, have a better chance of getting and keeping a good job.
 Young people who are off school for no good reason are at risk of becoming victims of crime or abuse.
 They may also be drawn into anti-social or criminal behavior.